 Can I Recover Damages If My Loved One is Accused of Causing a Fatal Accident in Florida?

 However, your damages award will be reduced if the insurance company can prove that your loved one was partly responsible.
 If 30% of the fault is allocated to your loved one, your settlement or verdict will be reduced by 30%.
+But if 51% or more of the fault is allocated, you will be barred from recovering damages under Florida law.

 If someone is trying to blame your loved one, don’t hesitate to call Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers for a free case evaluation.
 Your loved one isn’t here to tell their side of the story.
 Our Clearwater wrongful death attorneys can find any evidence that would minimize their role in the accident.